Difference between Boxing and Unboxing in C#

 Q: What is the difference between boxing and unboxing in C# .NET?

-The basic difference between boxing and unboxing is that boxing is a conversion from a value type to an object type, whereas the term unboxing refers to the conversion from an object type to a value type.
+The key difference lies in their nature.
+Boxing involves converting a value type to a reference type (object type), while unboxing refers to the conversion from an object type back to a value type.

 Conclusion: